Maidenhair Fern

 Why We Like It (Our Trials)

-At Garden Delivery, Maidenhair Fern ‘Fragrans’ has proven to be a favorite for shaded patios and indoor spaces where texture matters.
-In our trials, it held its compact form nicely and refreshed quickly after watering, especially in protected, humid environments.
-It never felt messy or overgrown.
+At Garden Delivery, Maidenhair Fern ‘Fragrans’ has consistently been a favorite for shaded patios and indoor spaces where texture plays a big role in the design.
+In our trials, it held its compact form beautifully and bounced back quickly after watering, particularly in protected areas with good humidity.
+The fronds stayed clean and graceful, and the plant never developed that messy, stretched look that some ferns can get.

-I also appreciate how versatile it is.
-It works just as well tucked into a woodland planting as it does in a decorative container by a window or in a bathroom with natural light.
-For customers looking to soften a space without adding color clutter, this fern is an easy recommendation.
+I also really appreciate how versatile this fern is.
+It looks just as natural tucked into a woodland planting as it does in a decorative container by a window or even in a bright bathroom where humidity stays high.
+That flexibility makes it easy to recommend to customers who want something elegant but understated.
+When someone is trying to soften a space without adding more color or visual clutter, ‘Fragrans’ is almost always one of the first plants that comes to mind.

 Maidenhair Fern vs. Other Ferns